-In global law firm Norton Rose Fulbright's 16th annual Litigation Trends Survey, nearly half of the corporate counsel respondents state that the COVID-19 pandemic has caused either an increase or decrease in their volume of disputes.
+In global law firm Norton Rose Fulbright's 2020 Litigation Trends Survey, nearly half of the corporate counsel respondents state that the COVID-19 pandemic has caused either an increase or decrease in their volume of disputes.

 Primarily driven by commercial/contract issues and employment and labor disputes, 31 percent of corporations reported an increase in litigation as a result of COVID-19.
 Conversely, 12 percent reported experiencing a decrease in disputes due to the pandemic.
 An additional three percent experienced an increase in certain types of disputes and a decrease in others because of the pandemic.

 Additionally, with many courts remaining closed, the one third of corporations who saw their disputes backlog grow will face even more significant strain as they seek to clear an excess of active cases.
 COVID-19 caused an increase in workloads for nearly 70 percent of respondents, but just 18 percent said they have a mandate to increase in-house team sizes.

 Research indicates that a rise in workloads is likely to continue well into 2021, with 45 percent of respondents predicting a further increase in the number of pandemic-related disputes for the next year.

 Richard Krumholz, Norton Rose Fulbright's Global Head of Litigation and Disputes, said: